 We are glad you are here.

-Sometimes the week can feel long, stressful and overwhelming.
-That’s why we like to take Saturday mornings as a chance to slow things down a bit and take a simpler “scroll down memory lane.”
-It’s a look back at events that happened on this day in history before we venture out into this day to make new ones.
+Thank you for making time to stop in to the 715 Newsroom.
+As the week can sometimes feel stressful or long, we like to slow things down a bit on Saturday with our “scroll down memory lane.”
+This is just a simple way to look back on events that happened in history before we head out into this new day.

 So, grab your favorite sippin’ drink and let’s scroll!